MoustafaRYehia/fraud-project-cafc/README.md

 # Fraud Analysis – Canadian Anti-Fraud Centre (2021–2025)

 This project explores ~329k fraud and cybercrime reports from the Canadian Anti-Fraud Centre (CAFC).
+The work includes exploratory data analysis, cleaning and imputation of missing values, descriptive statistics, segmentation of fraud patterns, and clustering using machine learning methods.
+The summary below only highlights key findings, while much deeper insights from exploratory analysis, clustering visualizations, and statistical testing are available in the complete notebook.

 ## Contents
 - `Canadian_CAFC_Fraud_Analysis.ipynb`